Psychological assessment and therapy for patients considering cosmetic surgery

 If you are a patient seeking assessment or therapy please do feel free to contact me directly and we can discuss this further.

-I am working as part of a Special Interest Group of Psychologists (SIG) click here established by Professor Nichola Ramsey and Professor Alex Clarke in conjunction with the British Association of Aesthetic Plastic Surgeons (BAAPS).
+I work as part of a Special Interest Group of Psychologists (SIG) click here established by Professor Nichola Ramsey and Professor Alex Clarke in conjunction with the British Association of Aesthetic Plastic Surgeons (BAAPS).

 This article states: